utelle/apsw-sqlite3mc/README.rst

     import apsw

     def apply_key(db, key) -> bool:
-        "Returns True if the key is applied and correct."
+        "Returns True if the key is correct, and applied"

         if db.in_transaction:
             raise apsw.SQLError("Won't set key while in a transaction")

-        if db.pragma("key", key) != 'ok':
+        if db.pragma("key", key) != "ok":
             raise apsw.CantOpenError("SQLite library does not implement encryption")

+        retries = 10

         while True:
             try: